Can A “Do I Want Kids” Quiz Help Me Decide If I Should Have A Child Or Children?

 Putting aside selfish desires is a requirement for parenting.
 For many selfish people, this is the most challenging part of parenting.
 However, once you become a parent, the things that you once thought you had to have become less and less important.
 Putting the needs of others above your own was probably harder when it wasn’t your own child.
 As a parent, you need your child to be healthy and happy.

-While this final question might be included in a ‘Do I Want Kids Quiz,” it is hard to answer a kids quiz effectively as someone that is not a parent yet.
+While this final question might be included in a ‘Do I Want Kids Quiz,” it is hard to answer a kids quiz effectively as someone who is not a parent yet.
 When you become a parent, your wants and desires shift.
 This question does not account for the way your own feelings change after having children of your own.

 Counselor reviews